SpaceBaar/ngx-mat-cc/README.md

 import { NgModule } from '@angular/core';
 import { BrowserModule } from '@angular/platform-browser';
 import { FormsModule } from '@angular/forms';
-import { CreditCardDirectivesModule } from 'angular-cc-library';
+import { CreditCardDirectivesModule } from 'ngx-mat-cc';

 import { AppComponent } from './app.component';